Skip to Content

 • Project Summary (1 page): Provide an overview, which briefly describes: the vision and goals of the collaboration; a statement of the objectives and methods to be employed; expected impacts of the proposed activities; and plans for sustaining collaborations and impacts beyond the award period.

 • Project Description (4 pages): Please describe the motivation and rationale for establishing the collaboration, and how the proposed project addresses the identified research focus area for this competition.
-Provide a concise description of the long-term research and education goals and intellectual focus and describe the planned activities in sufficient detail to enable their scientific merit and broader impacts to be assessed.
-Include a brief description of planned STEM workforce development activities.
+Provide a concise description of the long-term research and education goals and intellectual focus and briefly describe the planned activities to enable their scientific merit and broader impacts to be assessed including comment on the novelty and/or originality of the proposed approach.
+Provide a brief description of planned STEM workforce development activities including training for postdoctoral, graduate, and undergraduate trainees.

 • A SCiENcv formatted biosketch for PI and co-PIs